 The District buildings and property are patrolled by officers of the West Valley-Mission Community College District Police Department.
-The District Police regularly patrols each campus and reports malfunctioning lights and other unsafe physical conditions to District Facilities for
+The District Police regularly patrols each campus and reports malfunctioning lights and other unsafe physical conditions to District Facilities for service or correction.
+Possession and use of all weapons are prohibited on both West Valley and Mission campuses (5.19 Student Conduct Policy & District Administrative Procedure 3530)

-BP 3530 WEAPONS ON CAMPUS References:
+BP 3530 WEAPONS ON CAMPUS